Selgene Side Effects

 Generic Name: selegiline

-Note: This page contains side effects data for the generic drug selegiline.
-It is possible that some of the dosage forms included below may not apply to the brand name Selgene.
+Note: This document contains side effect information about selegiline.
+Some of the dosage forms listed on this page may not apply to the brand name Selgene.

 For the Consumer

 Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating

 Other dosage forms:

 Along with its needed effects, selegiline (the active ingredient contained in Selgene) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking selegiline:More common

 - Twitching, twisting, uncontrolled repetitive movements of the tongue, lips, face, arms, or legs

 - decreased urine

 - dry mouth